List of Girls und Panzer characters: Turtle Team

-She is the Student Council PR Manager and third years student.
+She is the Student Council PR Manager and a third year student.
 Her family runs a stationery store.
-Although she largely appears composed and calm, she loses her temper easily, and when she is angry and shooting at the same time, she completely disregards aiming.
-Despite being calm and short tempered, she is sensitive and easily breaks down.
+Although she largely appears composed and calm, she loses her temper easily, and her aim is poor when she is angry.
+Despite her short temper, she is sensitive and easily breaks down.
 She is only seen smiling once in a picture and briefly during the second OVA.
-In the Das Finale film series, she is made Commander of the Ooarai Senshado team in order to earn a Senshado-based scholarship for entering a university.
+In the Das Finale film series, she is made Commander of the Ooarai Sensha-dō team in order to earn a Sensha-dō-based scholarship to university.